Welcome to the Campbelltown City Band –

 D-Grade Championship Band for 2016

-Musical Director: Mike Ward
+Musical Director: Mike Ward (until February 2017)

 Campbelltown City Band exists to provide quality musical entertainment to the City of Campbelltown and to provide musical development opportunities for our band members.

 We’re situated in the north-eastern suburbs of Adelaide – historically a corridor of long-standing and successful brass bands.
 The band room is situated in the Memorial Oval Hall, corner of Darley Road and Lower North East Road, Campbelltown.
+(This building is due for demolition in early 2017 so the band will move to the Campbelltown Function Centre, Montecute Road in February)

 Our membership today is drawn from a wide cross-section of the Adelaide community, from the young to the "not-so-young".
 Rehearsals are attracting solid numbers.